webalizer-gt/choppedStraw15/README.md

 choppedStraw
 ============
-This specialization for Farming Simulator 2013 adds a layer with chopped material for all crops, rape and maize.
+This specialization for Farming Simulator 2015 adds a layer with chopped material for all crops, rape and maize.
 It also inserts a global specialization to appropriate combine harvesters to make this layers visible while harvesting with activated straw chopper.

 ###Requirements:
 Harvesters with one of the following specializations:
-- chopperSwitcher (includes Titanium-DLC harvesters and MoreRealisticDLCs)
+- chopperSwitcher (Default game spec)
 - strawSpec
 - strawChopper